pramnora/Linode/README.md

 Pressing [ESC]...returns you back to editor mode.

-[SHIFT]+[:] colon key puts you in command mode then, type...
+[SHIFT]+[:] colon key puts you in command mode
+then, type...
 :q!
 ...to quit without saving/
 or,...
-:qw
+:wq
 ...to quit whilst saving the file.